ibm-cloud-docs/assistant/index.md

 1. Bring the assistant to your customers where they are by adding integrations.

     Add a built-in channel integration to deploy the configured assistant directly to a social media or messaging channel.
 Build your own client application as the user interface for the assistant.
-Or add the built-in Web Chat integration to your company website.
-From the Web Chat you can transfer customers who ask to speak to someone to your existing service desk personnel.
+Or add the built-in web chat integration to your company website.
+From the web chat you can transfer customers who ask to speak to someone to your existing service desk personnel.

     Your deployed assistant is hosted by {{site.data.keyword.cloud}}, the IBM cloud computing platform.
 (For more information, see [Platform overview](/docs/overview?topic=overview-whatis-platform){: external}.)